mahnoorgullper/SauceDemo/README.md

 # Sause Demo (Cypress Project)

 ## Description
-This project contains end-to-end tests written using Cypress for [Sause Demo](https://www.saucedemo.com/).
+This project contains end-to-end tests written using Cypress for [Sauce Demo](https://www.saucedemo.com/).

 ## System Requirements
 Before running this project, ensure that your system meets the following requirements: